 Configuring the runtime

-It's always advised to set a name for your handler, otherwise a name will be assigned based on the friendly name of the running app domain.
+If not already set through the integration, it is always advised to set a name for your handler.
+Otherwise a name will be assigned based on the friendly name of the running app domain.

 runtimeConfiguration.HandlerName("NameOfYourHandler");